Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Angel Investors and Venture Capitalists

 Angel investors and venture capitalists provide a more traditional route to raise funds for your new fashion business.
-But, you’ll need to work hard to sell these investors on the financial viability of your clothing line.
+But, you’ll need to work hard to sell these business investors on the financial viability of the fashion industry and your clothing line.

 It’s essential to walk into your pitch meeting knowing what you’re looking for and how you’re going to get there.
 No one wants to invest in someone who doesn’t know their business.